The Latest In Financial Advisor #FinTech (July 2017)

 From there, the latest highlights also include a slew of new venture capital announcements, including:

-- Advizr financial planning software raises a whopping $7M Series A from Franklin Templeton and SEI, despite having only 400 advisory firms and less than $400,000 in estimated annual revenue after 2.5 years of growth.
+- Advizr financial planning software raises a whopping $7M Series A from Franklin Templeton and SEI, despite having only 400 independent advisory firms (and reporting another 500 firms via enterprise) and what is likely no more than $1M to $2M in estimated annual revenue after 2.5 years of growth (admirable growth for a start-up, but seemingly small for the amount of capital being raised… unless the company is planning a pivot?).

 - RightCapital financial planning software raises a second $1.6M seed round, as the upstart gains momentum with 800 advisory firms, a series of new RIA enterprise deals, and positive word of mouth as it earns the top User Rating from the recent T3 Tech Hub Advisor Software survey, and also a TD Ameritrade Advisor Satisfaction Award.